oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `result` object **MAY** contain a property named `partialFingerprints` whose value is an object ([§3.6](#object-properties)).

-Each property value in this object **SHALL** be a string that contributes to the stable, unique identity, or “fingerprint,” of the result (see [§3.27.16](#fingerprints-property)).
+Each property value in this object **SHALL** be a string that contributes to the stable, unique identity, or "fingerprint," of the result (see [§3.27.16](#fingerprints-property)).
 Appendix B explains how a result management system can compute these fingerprints.

 Each property name in this object **SHALL** be a versioned hierarchical string ([§3.5.4.2](#versioned-hierarchical-strings)).
 A SARIF producer **MAY** use the property name to identify the nature of the information used to compute the partial fingerprint.